 What Can You Contribute to a Roth IRA?

 The IRS sets limits on the amount that investors can contribute to their Roth IRAs each year.
-In 2021, the maximum amount you can contribute to a Roth IRA is $6,000 or your taxable income for the year, whichever is lower.
+In 2022, the maximum amount you can contribute to a Roth IRA is $6,000 or your taxable income for the year, and in 2023, you can deposit $6,500, whichever is lower.
 For example, if you only earned $5,000 this year, then your contributions would be limited to $5,000 rather than the normal $6,000 limit.

 Who’s Eligible for a Roth IRA?